gwu-cs-advos/organization/work.md

 - See Sections on "Complexity Management" and "System Interface Design Considerations" in the book.

 ## C1: Reading Document, Event Management, and Zircon

+How do you form your initial hypothesis about code-bases, and your initial goals?
+Often, you start with the design documents, and documentation.
+Lets start out "easy mode" and dive into a project with nice documentation.
+Lets dive into the concurrency challenges discussed in class in google's new OS, Fuchsia!

 Questions (complete in the provided form):